 Economic Development Resources

-Experts, networks, tools and other opportunities transform your business into an appealing investment for lenders.
+Experts, networks, tools, and other opportunities transform your business into an appealing investment for lenders.
 That's where success begins.
-The IEN partners with well-respected business development organizations and educational institutions that work with clients who have the vision and potential to become a high-growth enterprise.
-Whether your company employs two people or 102, IEN can help you Connect Outside The Box - it's a new way of thinking that extends beyond your own knowledge and experience to activate the possibilities!
+The IEN partners with well-respected business development organizations and educational institutions that work with clients who have the vision and potential to become high-growth enterprises.
+Whether your company employs two people or 102, IEN can help you Connect Outside The Box - it's a new way of thinking that extends beyond your knowledge and experience to activate the possibilities!

 The Illinois Capital Access Program (CAP) is designed to encourage financial institutions to make loans to small and new businesses that do not qualify under conventional lending policies.
 CAP is a form of loan portfolio insurance, which provides additional reserve coverage to the lender on loan defaults.
 By participating in CAP, lenders have available to them a proven financing mechanism to meet the needs of financial institutions and Illinois small businesses.

 The PLP program is designed to work through banks and other conventional lending institutions, to provide subordinated financial assistance to Illinois small businesses that employ Illinois workers.
 A business with 500 or fewer employees may apply for a PLP loan of not less than $10,000 or more than $750,000.
 Loans shall not exceed 25% of the total project and may not be used for debt refinancing or contingency funding.